A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Solving

 \part{Solving \EPC}

-In this part we solve \EPC{} on vertebrate pairs.
-The main technical concept in the argument is that of \emph{witness flows}.
+In this part we solve \EPC{} on vertebrate pairs. \bl{Recall the definition of \EPC{} given in Section~\ref{sec:LCdef}: we are given an instance $\cI = (G, \cL, x, y)$ with a subtour $B$ in $G$, and a partition $(V_1, V_2, \ldots, V_k)$ of $V\setminus V(B)$, where each $V_i$ is strongly connected.
+Our goal is to find a collection $F$ of subtours of $E$ crossing each of the sets $V_i$, and satisfying certain ``local'' and ``global'' cost bounds.} The main technical concept in the argument is that of \emph{witness flows}.
 On a high level, we want every subtour $T$ in our solution to \EPC{} to be forced to intersect the backbone $B$ if $T$ crosses a non-singleton set in the laminar family $\cL$.
 Every subtour that does not cross any such set locally behaves as in a singleton instance with regard to its cost, and it is easy to account for those subtours.
 On the other hand, we are able to take care of the cost of all subtours that do cross some such set (and thus also intersect $B$), together with $B$, using a global cost argument.
 The witness flow is a tool that allows us to enforce this crucial property in our solution to \EPC{}.
 It is inspired by a general method of ensuring connectivity in integer/linear programming formulations for graph problems, which requires the existence of a flow (supported on the LP solution) between the pairs of vertices that should be connected.

 We note that witness flows used in this paper can be seen as a more concise variant of a previous argument using split graphs in the conference version \cite{SvenssonTV18}.
 Split graphs have been first used in a similar role in \cite{SvenssonTV16}.